 The Stoch RSI is a popular momentum oscillator developed by Stanley Kroll and Tushar Chande.
 As suggested by its name, this indicator is a derivative of the relative strength index (RSI), making it an indicator of an indicator.

-The Stoch RSI is a type of oscillator with movements that fluctuate within a set range (0 - 100).
+The Stoch RSI is an oscillator with movements that fluctuate within a set range (0 – 100).
 It measures the relative strength index (RSI) level relative to the high-low RSI range across a specified period.

 Traders use the indicator in various contexts, including stock trading, forex trading, and cryptocurrency markets.

-As described in Kroll and Chande’s book The New Technical Trader, the Stoch RSI is an indicator designed to generate a higher number of overbought and oversold signals than the relative strength index developed by Welles Wilder.
+As described in Kroll and Chande’s book The New Technical Trader, the Stoch RSI is an indicator designed to generate more overbought and oversold signals than the relative strength index developed by Welles Wilder.

 Some technical analysts use the StochRSI for identifying short-term trends.
 As a range-bound oscillator, its centerline is at the 50-level.
 When consistently above 50, the indicator reflects an uptrend.
 Conversely, when the indicator is consistently below 50, it indicates a downtrend.